Jennings Carmichael

-Jennings Carmichael (24 February 1867 – 9 February 1904) was an Australian poet and nurse.
+Grace Carmichael Mullis (24 February 1867 – 9 February 1904), known by her pen name Jennings Carmichael, was an Australian poet and nurse.

-Life
+Early life and education

 Grace Elizabeth Jennings Carmichael was born on 24 February 1867 at Ballarat, Victoria.
-The daughter of Archibald Carmichael, a miner from Perthshire, Scotland and Margaret Jennings, née Clark, from Cornwall.
+She was the daughter of Archibald Carmichael, a Scottish miner, and Margaret Jennings, née Clark, originally from Cornwall.
+Her father died when she was 8 and her mother remarried Charles Henderson.